zamanianlab/wrmXpress/README.md

 <img src="img/segment_dx.png" alt="segment" align = "left" width="200" />

-Segments worms using a combination of Sobel and Gaussian filters.
-Has been tested with microfilaria, nematode larvae and adults, and schistosome adults.
+Segments worms using [Cellpose](https://github.com/MouseLand/cellpose/blob/main/README.md) or Python's Sobel and Gaussian filters.
+Custom models can be created via Cellpose for various species and added to pipelines/models/cellpose to use in the segmentation pipeline.
 Can be run on multiple wavelengths and with multi-site images.
 Thumbnails of segmented worms are generated by `static_dx`.

 <br>
 <br>